gooz-project/gooz-cli/README.md

 ✅  config.json has been changed!
 Setup has been done successfully
 ```
+After a successful setup, config.json will be visible in the directory where Gooz CLI is located.

 ### Config Parameters Meanings
 | Parameter | Value |